 Traffic citations come with penalties consisting of fines and other charges.
 Total fine amounts are not available until after the law enforcement agency files the citation with the court and it is input in the Minnesota Court Information System (MNCIS), a process that could take up to ten business days.
 Afterward, you can use the courts web-portal to search (by citation number) for the total amount and make the payment or you can contact the Minnesota Court Payment Center (MNCPC) for help.

-Typically traffic violations are separated into moving and non-moving violations.
+Typically Minnesota traffic violations and infractions are separated into moving and non-moving offenses.
 Moving violations are traffic laws offenses by a moving vehicle.
 Non-moving violations tend to take place with parked vehicles or as a result of faulty or broken vehicle equipment.
 Non-moving violations can be cited on moving vehicles but such violations will be differentiated by law.
-Non-moving violations are not reported to the Missouri Department of Public Safety and are not recorded up on your driving record.
+Non-moving violations are not reported to the Missouri Department of Public Safety and are not recorded on the offenders driving record.

 Counties, cities, and towns in Minnesota are authorized to establish administrative citations that may be imposed, by peace officers, instead of petty misdemeanors in specific circumstances.
 The statutes and ordinances violated will be the same, the legal process and penalties will be different.

 What to Do When You Get a Traffic Ticket in Minnesota?